John Gordon Davis: Move to Hong Kong and switch to full-time writing

 Moving to Hong Kong in 1966, Gordon Davis worked there as Crown Counsel during the political and social upheaval of the Cultural Revolution in nearby China.
-The city was to provide him with a setting for three novels (The Years of the Hungry Tiger, 1974; Typhoon, 1978 and The Year of Dangerous Loving, 1997), as well as inspiring a non-fiction book of photographs for which he wrote the accompanying text (Hong Kong Through the Looking Glass, 1969).
+The city provided him with a setting for the novels The Years of the Hungry Tiger (1974), Typhoon (1978) and The Year of Dangerous Loving (1997), as well as inspiring a non-fiction book of photographs for which he wrote the accompanying text, Hong Kong Through the Looking Glass (1969).

 After an initial novel was rejected, his first novel to be published was Hold My Hand I'm Dying (1967).
 Gordon Davis had written the manuscript in Rhodesia, finishing it in a rented cottage in Inyanga in the Eastern Highlands while on three months' unpaid leave.
 Published by Michael Joseph Ltd. in the United Kingdom, the book became an instant bestseller, selling millions of copies around the world.
 The story places fictional characters against the historical backdrop of Rhodesia from the completion of Kariba Dam in 1959 until the outbreak of the Rhodesian Bush War in 1964.
 The protagonist, Joseph Mahoney, is a Rhodesian-born, British-descended Native Commissioner who is studying law while working on a novel and having an off-and-on relationship with a young Afrikaans woman, Suzie de Villiers.
 Mahoney considers his Ndebele adjutant Samson Ndhlovu to be a good friend, but their bond is straining under the clamour for Black self-government, which threatens to plunge the country into civil war.

 Hold My Hand I'm Dying was published in six languages.
 The South African censor banned the novel citing its sexual content; the ban was eventually lifted in 1983.
-The novel was later adapted into a film titled Blind Justice (1988), directed by Terence Ryan and starring Christopher Cazenove as Mahoney.
-Following the success of his debut novel, Gordon Davis resigned as Crown Counsel and became a full-time writer.
+The novel was later adapted to film as Blind Justice (1988), directed by Terence Ryan and starring Christopher Cazenove as Mahoney.
+Following the success of his debut novel, Gordon Davis resigned as Crown Counsel and turned to full-time writing.
+His novels tend to be populated by boisterous, hard-living, larger-than-life characters with a taste for adventure and a penchant for hedonism.
+Typically cut from such cloth, the protagonist is faced with a social wrong and becomes involved in attempts to right it.
+Often, the protagonist also has an intellectual, melancholy side, a cynical view of society and an affinity with the underdog.
+Several novels address a specific social or ethical issue, such as whaling in Cape of Storms (1970) and Leviathan (1976), the plight of zoo and circus animals in Fear No Evil (1982), or the extreme right in The Land God Made in Anger (1990).
+On this, Gordon Davis observed: "By instinct, I'm a “cause” writer — whether it's whales, zoos or South Africa — I would like to send a message or enlighten people.
+But I have to be cautious; most people want to read a yarn.
+I'm in the entertainment business, and that involves telling a good tale."